Edit

 Azure Monitor

-This article provides a basic architecture to help you learn how to run chat applications that use Azure OpenAI Service language models.
-The architecture includes a client user interface (UI) that runs in Azure App Service and uses prompt flow to orchestrate the workflow from incoming prompts out to data stores to fetch grounding data for the language model.
-The executable flow deploys to a managed online endpoint that has managed compute.
+This article provides a basic architecture to help you learn how to run chat applications by using Azure AI Foundry and Azure OpenAI language models.
+The architecture includes a client user interface (UI) that runs in Azure App Service.
+To fetch grounding data for the language model, the UI uses an Azure AI agent to orchestrate the workflow from incoming prompts to data stores.
 The architecture is designed to operate out of a single region.

 Important